joeri-juramento/juramento_tech.cloud/challenges/puzzle-lowcost-nocost-hosting.md

 - I. Continuity check: if no cloudflare proxy: automatic cert renewal, only zoom-doom as factor.
 - II.
 Reboot Check: no reset switch. unclear if the bot will take the site offline after a push. no caching.
 - III.
 Trouble check: completely dependent on Keybase, at least uncertainty is on the horizon.
 No cloudflare firewall protection if cloudflare proxy is off to keep kbpbot's cert renewal going.
+(Better topology available; read next.)